-The City of Broken Windows, a video installation by Hito Steyerl, addresses the political risks of introducing machine learning into the social sphere.
-Including two short films—one featuring a group of software developers smashing windows to teach an algorithm how to recognize the sound of breaking glass, and another following a group of neighborhood activists through the South Side of Chicago as they work to keep decay at bay by replacing broken windows with paintings in abandoned homes—Steyerl stages a collision between commercial applications of AI in urban planning along with communal and artistic acts of resistance against gentrification.
+Hito Steyerl addresses the political risks of introducing machine learning into the social sphere.
+Her installation The City of Broken Windows presents a collision between commercial applications of AI in urban planning along with communal and artistic acts of resistance against neighborhood tipping: one of its short films depicts a group of technicians purposefully smashing windows to teach an algorithm how to recognize the sound of breaking glass, and another follows a group of activists through the South Side of Chicago as they work to keep decay at bay by replacing broken windows in abandoned homes with paintings.

 A series of video works addresses and resists the perpetuation of societal bias and discrimination within AI.
-Trevor Paglen’s groundbreaking work with ImageNet, the world’s largest visual data training set, exposes the myth of objectivity within machine learning.
-From Apple to Anomaly assembles thousands of images according to their categorization, a task that is outsourced to Mechanical Turks, thus revealing both AI’s reliance on human labor and the problem of bias built into the process.
+Trevor Paglen’s From Apple to Anomaly assembles thousands of training images according to their categorization in ImageNet, one of the largest visual data training sets used for image recognition, and reveals AI’s hidden reliance on human labor and biases that are built into the system, undermining neutrality.
 Lynn Hershman Leeson’s new installation Shadow Stalker critiques the problematic reliance on algorithmic systems, such as the military forecasting tool Predpol now widely used for policing, that categorize individuals into preexisting and often false “embodied metrics.”

 Stephanie Dinkins extends the inquiry into how value systems are built into AI and the construction of identity in Conversations with Bina48, examining the social robot’s (and by extension our society’s) coding of technology, race, gender and social equity.
 In the same territory, Martine Syms posits AI as a “shamespace” for misrepresentation.
 For Mythiccbeing she has created an avatar of herself that viewers can interact with through text messaging.
 But unlike service agents such as Siri and Alexa, who readily respond to questions and demands, Syms’s Mythiccbeing is a contrarious interlocutor, turning each interaction into an opportunity to voice personal observations and frustrations about racial inequality and social injustice.